Vexed01/Vex-Cogs/docs/system.rst

 View logged in users.

+This will show the user name, what terminal it's logged in at, and when they logged in.

 Platforms: Windows, Linux, Mac OS

-.. note:: PID is not available on Windows, and terminal ususally will show ``Unknown``.
+.. note:: PID is not available on Windows.
+Terminal is ususally ``Unknown`` Windows.